kiba/Writings/dreamwalker/chp1_a_dreamer.md

 ***

-"We're losing him!"
+"What is the nature of your emergency?"

 ...

-"Based on the genetic profile, the only identification method we have left, we have an unknown John Doe," a female voice said.
+"Based on the genetic profile, the only identification method we have left, this person is a complete unknown," a female voice said.

 "He's not in the system at all?" another voice puzzled.